 Is Arbitrage Good or Bad?

-Why Is Arbitrage Illegal?
+Why is Arbitrage Illegal?

 Arbitrage itself is not illegal; it is a legitimate trading strategy.
-However, it becomes unlawful when it involves unethical practices, such as market manipulation insider trading, or exploiting privileged information.
+However, it becomes unlawful when it involves unethical practices, such as market manipulation, insider trading, or exploiting privileged information.
 Regulations ensure fair markets and prevent unfair advantages in Arbitrage activities.

 What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 3,000 online courses across 490+ locations in 190+ countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

 What is The Knowledge Pass, and How Does it Work?